-On behalf of our talented and experienced staff, I welcome you and wish you a rewarding and challenging year ahead at Shekou International School.
+On behalf of our expert and experienced staff, I welcome you and wish you a rewarding and challenging year ahead at Shekou International School.

+Sincerely,

+Greg Smith,

-Sincerely, Greg Smith, Head of School Welcome to Shekou International School.
+Head of School

-SIS is a diverse and culturally rich school that recognizes and supports students in developing a range of transferable skills; skills that ensure students can engage successfully with the changing world we all live in.
-We are a candidate International Baccalaureate Primary Years Programme (PYP) school and continue to implement the PYP, providing our students with the skills, knowledge and attitudes to engage in authentic, inquiry-based learning, grounded in best practice.
+SIS is a diverse and culturally rich school that recognises and supports students in developing a range of transferable skills; skills that ensure students can engage successfully with the changing world we all live in.
+We are a fully authorised International Baccalaureate Primary Years Programme (PYP) school and continue to implement the PYP, providing our students with the skills, knowledge and attitudes to engage in authentic, inquiry-based learning, grounded in best practice.